Top 12 Medical Physicist Skills to Put on Your Resume

 12. Eclipse (Varian)

-Eclipse (by Varian) is a sophisticated radiation therapy treatment planning system used by medical physicists and clinicians to design and optimize cancer treatment plans.
-It integrates imaging, dose calculation, and plan evaluation tools to tailor radiotherapy treatments to individual patient anatomy and tumor characteristics, ensuring precise and effective delivery of radiation.
+Eclipse is a comprehensive treatment planning system used to design and optimize radiotherapy plans.
+It integrates imaging, dose calculation, optimization, and evaluation in one environment.

 Why It's Important